If you are just after our personal recommendation for the best dual camera baby monitor, we like the Infant Optics DXR-8 Video Baby Monitor.

 - Short monitor range

-The parent unit has up to an 800-foot range and up to 8 hours of battery life.
+The baby monitor has up to an 800-foot range and up to 8 hours of battery life.
 You can set the monitor to VOX (video off, activated by sound) mode to save a bit more battery if you are going cordless.

 However, the camera angle is fully adjustable in all directions, pivoting forward and back as well as side to side in addition to the regular pan option.

-The video quality is not the best and may not be suitable if you want a crystal clear view of your sleeping angel.
+The video quality is not the best and may not be suitable if you want a crystal clear view of your sleeping angels on screen.

-- Comes with 2 cameras; expands to 4
+- Comes with 2 cameras, expands to 4 cameras

 - Power saving VOX mode